Gowthaman585/systemd-python-daemon/README.md

-#Before executing this handson ensure you have connected to you server
+#Before executing this handson ensure you have connected to your server

 #Run all the scripts with sudo permissions

-#Here Ubunutu-Server is used at the time of demonstrating this project
+#Here Ubunutu-Server is used at the time of demonstrating this project and parrot OS-HOME is used as host os

 #STEP 1 : The pyHttpServer.py must be in the /home/{user}/ directory